Troy Perkins (rugby league)

 Troy Perkins (born 3 November 1976) is an Australian former professional rugby league footballer who played for the St. George Dragons and the Penrith Panthers.

 Perkins, who grew up in Sydney, attended Holy Cross College, Ryde and was an Australian Schoolboys representative player.

-A forward, he started his career at Balmain and helped the Tigers to the 1994 Jersey Flegg premiership.
+A forward, he started his career at Balmain and helped the Tigers to the 1994 Jersey Flegg premiership and representing Australian Junior Kangaroos in 1995 in a tour to New Zealand.
 Without making a first-grade appearance, he moved to St. George for the 1997 ARL season and made his premiership debut in the final round, which they drew 12-12 against Parramatta.
 He also played six premiership games for Penrith in the 1999 NRL season.

-From 1999-00 to 2002-03 he played rugby league in France, for first three seasons at Toulouse and then one at UTC (now known as the Catalans Dragons).
+From 1999-00 to 2002-03 he played rugby league in France, for first three seasons at Toulouse winning the French Championship against St Esteve in his first season at the club and then one season at UTC (now known as the Catalans Dragons).